The Ashuwillticook Rail Trail runs north to south along Route 8, from Lanesborough and north to the visitor center in Adams.

 Flat walking trails wander through the woods and fields along the Green and Hoosic rivers.
-The Woods Loop travels through a floodplain forest along the rivers and past their confluence, and the field loop skirts ploughed land along the river bank.

 A manmade pond that’s fed by the Hemlock Brook has sandy beach and shallow areas for the little ones.
 Open from dawn til dusk.